Chart Color Schemes

 The level of residential development activity in Florey is very low in comparison to the average area assessed nationally by AreaSearch

 Florey has seen approximately one new home approval per year over the past five financial years, totalling eight homes.
-As of FY26, one approval has been recorded so far.
-The area's population decline suggests that new supply is likely keeping up with demand, providing good choice for buyers.
-New properties are constructed at an average expected construction cost value of $297,000.
+As of FY26, one approval has been recorded.
+The area's population decline suggests that new supply has likely kept pace with demand, offering buyers good choice while new properties are constructed at an average expected cost value of $297,000.
+This year, $2.7 million in commercial development approvals have been recorded, indicating limited focus on commercial development relative to residential.

 Frequently Asked Questions - Development